pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 This is tied to the requirement for __strong ignorability__ because by using this process with the focal variable as $T$ we create the treatment variable  $r(T)$ which _by construction_ cannot be predicted from the covariate profile $X$ ensuring $T   \perp\!\!\!\perp  X$.
 This is a beautiful combination of ideas!

-### Avoiding Overfitting with K-fold Cross Prediction
+### Avoiding Overfitting with K-fold Cross Validation

 As we've seen above one of the concerns with the automatic regularisation effects of BART like tree based models is their tendency to over-fit to the seen data.
 Here we'll use K-fold cross validation to generate predictions on out of sample cuts of the data.
 This step is crucial to avoid the over-fitting of the model to the sample data and thereby avoiding the miscalibration effects we've seen above.
 This too, (it's easily forgotten), is a corrective step to avoid known biases due to over-indexing on the observed sample data.